mindspore-lab/mindocr/docs/en/inference/inference_quickstart.md

 #### 3.2 Text Recognition
 Let's take `CRNN ResNet34_vd en` in the [model support list](#12-text-recognition) as an example to introduce the inference method:

-- Download the [mindir file](https://download.mindspore.cn/toolkits/mindocr/crnn/crnn_resnet34-83f37f07-eb10a0c9.mindir) in the model support list;
+- Download the [MindIR file](https://download.mindspore.cn/toolkits/mindocr/crnn/crnn_resnet34-83f37f07-eb10a0c9.mindir) in the model support list;

-- Use the converter_lite tool on Ascend310/310P to convert the downloaded file to mindir that can be used by MindSpore Lite:
+- Use the converter_lite tool on Ascend310 or 310P to convert the MindIR to MindSpore Lite MindIR:

 Create `config.txt` and specify the model input shape:
 ```